ftsrg-bta/lab-ethereum/guide/guide.md

 If execution runs out of gas or there is a run time error, the whole transaction is reverted.
 Otherwise, successful transactions will be included in some of the next blocks as part of the mining process.

+For more information and details, you can read the [How does Ethereum work, anyway? article](https://medium.com/@preethikasireddy/how-does-ethereum-work-anyway-22d1df506369) or the [Ethereum yellow paper]((https://ethereum.github.io/yellowpaper/paper.pdf).

 ## Solidity basics

 Solidity is a rapidly evolving language, but it has a well written and extensive [documentation](https://solidity.readthedocs.io/en/v0.5.0/).